Code-Institute-Submissions/Code-Institute-MS1/README.md

     - The Montserrat font is the main font used with Roboto as a secondary font.
 The fallback font in case for any reason the font isn't being imported into the site correctly is sans-serif.

 - Imagery
-    - I think having images of people of people using the gym is a useful way to show the equipment available but also to make the website more appealing.
+    - I think having images of people using the gym is a useful way to show the equipment available but also to make the website more appealing.

 - Wireframes
     - I created Wireframes for various extra pages such as membership forms and an about us page.
-However these are extra pages and are not core to the websites design.
+However these extra pages and are not core to the websites design so are not included.
         - [Home Page](/workspace/Code-Institute-MS1/documentation/ms1-wireframe/index.html.png)
         - [Climb Page](/workspace/Code-Institute-MS1/documentation/ms1-wireframe/membership.html.png)
         - [Classes Page](/workspace/Code-Institute-MS1/documentation/ms1-wireframe/classes.html.png)